YosefKahlon/OS_Design_Pattern/README.md

 - deQ - delete the first from the queue.

-The active object handle few client, by adding to the queue the num of the file descriptor of the client.
+The active object handle multiple client, by adding to the queue the num of the file descriptor of the client.

 The action :

-1. client is writing  text to encrypt
+1. client is sending text to the server
-2. enQ to first queue
+2. enQ to the first queue
 3. encrypt the text
-4. push to second queue to convert the latter (upper --> lower || lower --> upper)
+4. push to the second queue to convert the letters (upper --> lower || lower --> upper)
-5. push to treed queue
+5. push to the third queue
 6. server return to the client the encrypted text

 #### Test